 If I am unsure if a violation occurred, should I still submit an allegation of academic misconduct?

-Please contact Leonard Brown, Dean of Students, if you’d like to discuss the process for bringing forward an allegation of academic misconduct.
+Please contact Elizabeth Farner, Assistant Dean of Students, if you’d like to discuss the process for bringing forward an allegation of academic misconduct.
 In addition, if you're uncertain as to whether a violation has occurred, a simple Google search of a few sentences will yield similar submissions.
 It is also important to know that bringing a case forward does not dictate the outcome.
 Students can be found not responsible in the system, and bringing a case forward can clarify any confusion.

 Should I speak with the student directly or just submit the allegation to the Dean of Students Office?

 We encourage transparency with the student, and you will likely interact with the student again in your class prior to the hearing.
-Please refer the student to the Dean of Students’ Office if he or she has questions regarding the process.
+Please refer the student to the Dean of Students’ Office if that student has questions regarding the process.
 We also realize there are times where speaking with the student directly is not possible.
 Please contact the Dean of Students’ Office and we can advise on ways to facilitate the communication process.